 - You receive “true” compounding growth of your whole life cash value, even if you have outstanding policy loans.
 Where else can you receive “true” compound growth, except in a policy where you never need to withdraw the funds, but where you simply borrow against your cash value?

-And if you compare whole life using IBC to 401k plan withdrawals the outcome is even more favorable to IBC.
+And if you compare whole life using IBC to 401k plan withdrawals, IBC banking is even more favored.

 Is Whole Life Insurance a Good Investment?